 Trap disturbances can help to give an indication of animal activity in the area.
-Over the duration of the trapping period, there were 5 recorded trap disturbances (Table 4).
-Two of these trap disturbances was attributed to the capture of a European red fox, and one was attributed to the capture of a wild dog.
-All three of the captures occurred at different soft jaw traps.
+Over the duration of the trapping period, there were 4 recorded trap disturbances (Table 4).
+One of these trap disturbances was attributed to the capture of a wild dog.
+Two were triggered without any animals recorded.